 a.
 Drink water throughout the day.
 Try not to drink too much at once to avoid overwhelming the liver.
 Consume just enough to combat thirst; 1 to 2 glasses.
 Oxygen water is optimal as it speeds up removal of alcohol molecules.

-b.
-Replenish lost electrolytes by making your own home remedy drink.
+C. Replenish lost electrolytes by making your own morning recovery drink.

 - 1 cup of Orange Juice